City of Madison Absentee Ballots in the Mail

 An absentee voter must return their own completed absentee ballot.
 The following is a list of options for returning absentee ballots:

 - The absentee voter places their completed absentee ballot in the mail to be returned to the City Clerk’s Office.

-- The absentee voter hand-delivers their completed absentee ballot to an election official at any in-person absentee voting location.
-In-person absentee voting begins Tuesday, Oct.
-25.
+- The absentee voter hand-delivers their completed absentee ballot to an election official at any in-person absentee voting location (starting Tuesday, Mar.
+22).

-- The absentee voter hand-delivers their completed absentee ballot to personnel in the City Clerk’s Office or hand-delivers their completed absentee ballot to the City Clerk before in-person absentee voting begins on Tuesday, Oct.
-25.
+- The absentee voter hand-delivers their completed absentee ballot to personnel in the City Clerk’s Office or hand-delivers their completed absentee ballot to the City Clerk.

 The use of absentee ballot drop boxes is prohibited.
 The City of Madison drop boxes remain locked.